hoisie/mustache/Readme.md

 There are only four methods in this package:

-    func Render(data string, context interface{}) (string, os.Error)
+    func Render(data string, context ...interface{}) string

-    func RenderFile(filename string, context interface{}) (string, os.Error)
+    func RenderFile(filename string, context ...interface{}) string

     func ParseString(data string) (*template, os.Error)

     func ParseFile(filename string) (*template, os.Error)

-The Render method takes a string and a data source, which is generally a map or struct.
-There's an analagous method, RenderFile, which takes a filename as an argument and uses that for the template contents.
+The Render method takes a string and a data source, which is generally a map or struct, and returns the output string.
+If the template file contains an error, the return value is a description of the error.
+There's a similar method, RenderFile, which takes a filename as an argument and uses that for the template contents.

-    data,_ := mustache.Render("hello {{c}}", map[string]string{"c":"world"})
+    data := mustache.Render("hello {{c}}", map[string]string{"c":"world"})
     println(data)